charmoniumQ/PROBE/README.md

 probe record bash -c '<SHELL_CODE>'
 ```

-(any flag after the first positional argument is treated as an argument to the command, not `probe`).
+Any flag after the first positional argument is treated as an argument to the command, not `probe`.

+This creates a file called `probe_log`.
+If you already have that file from a previous recording, give `probe record -f` to overwrite.

 If you get tired of typing `probe record ...` in front of every command you wish to record, consider recording your entire shell session: